Hello!

 I’m also a licensed amateur radio operator; my callsign is TA1TEC.
 You can find a link to my QRZ profile at the bottom of the page.

 My journey with personal computers began in 2002 with Windows XP.
 In 2005, my Linux experience started with an Ubuntu live CD and continued with various GNU/Linux distributions like Pardus.
-Today, I use Arch Linux.
+Today, I use Fedora.

 My first coding experience began in 2005 with basic static HTML pages.
 Over time, I focused more on Python and also became comfortable enough with C and C++ to get things done.
 I usually prefer Visual Studio Code as my code editor.